The LibraryH3lp webchat client

 The LibraryH3lp librarians' webchat client integrates tightly with LibraryH3lp's special features.
 It conveniently places transfer, send file, and e-mail transcript features in the chat window.
 It also displays the patron's IP address, referring URL, and any optional queue avatars, which can link to profile pages.
 Please test it thoroughly in your network environment before committing to it, and be sure to read about things that will cause it to have problems.

 Desktop Notifications provide excellent visual alerting, even if the webchat client's browser is minimized or buried in the background underneath many other application windows.
-Chrome has built-in support for desktop notifications, and there is a desktop notifications plugin for Firefox.
+Chrome has built-in support for desktop notifications, and there is an extension called Tab Notifier that will do the trick in Firefox.
+Search for Tab Notifier in the Firefox Add Ons Manager (Tools menu->Add Ons->Search).
 Desktop notifications are enabled in the webchat client's Actions menu.

 Sound alerts: New message sound alerts are available in all tested desktop web browsers.
 Internet Explorer versions 7 and 8 require a Flash plugin.
-Chrome, Firefox, and IE9 will play the sound alert either with or without Flash.
+Chrome, Firefox, and IE9 will play the sound alert either with or without Flash since they can use the Ogg Vorbis sound file that is also provided.
 The patron's first message results in a sound alert that loops for all receiving librarians until the chat is answered by someone.
 Subsequent messages from the patron result in one sound alert per message.

 Activity tab: Use the integrated Activity tab to review system activity or locate an earlier chat from a returning patron.
 Use the internal refresh arrows to load chats that arrived after webchat login time.
 Pop out a relevant transcript and then return to the Chat tab, to conveniently consult an earlier transcript while carrying on with an active chat at the same time; the popped-out transcript will stay on top for ease of use.